rndexe/nowtransmitting/programmes/lectures/after-the-end-of-epidemics-a-cold-war-view.md

 ---
 title: " After the End of Epidemics: A Cold War View"
 date: 2021-05-08T13:00:00.000Z
-description: >-
-  The enduring persistence, resurgence and mutation of many epidemic diseases have made

-  apparent the problematic nature of the ‘epidemic disease narrative’ in the 21st century.
-With

-  the quick succession of intractable global epidemic crises in the early 21st century, clear narratives of beginning, crisis, and ‘ending’ have become increasingly untenable as a

-  comprehensive explanatory model.
-Historical research can help us understand how

-  epidemic narratives fuelled and mobilised people and resources in the 20th century, and

-  approaches we need to consider as we are faced with the uncertain trajectory of many

-  diseases in the 21st century.
+description: "The enduring persistence, resurgence and mutation of many epidemic diseases have made apparent the problematic nature of the ‘epidemic disease narrative’ in the 21st century.
+With the quick succession of intractable global epidemic crises in the early 21st century, clear narratives of beginning, crisis, and ‘ending’ have become increasingly untenable as a comprehensive explanatory model.
+Historical research can help us understand how epidemic narratives fuelled and mobilised people and resources in the 20th century, and approaches we need to consider as we are faced with the uncertain trajectory of many diseases in the 21st century. "
 link: http://bit.ly/lecture-vargha
 expertname: Dora Vargha
 expertbio: "Professor Dora Vargha is Senior Lecturer based at the Department of